In this article...

 - How my guarantee works

 I make my picks based on units.
-I report my performance based wins and losses (and win percentage) as well as units won and lost.
+I report my performance based on wins and losses, win percentage, and units won and lost.

 We always RISK a certain number of units.
 The amount we win is determined by the odds offered on that wager.